 Pay Pal Donation

 Please consider a donation if you feel the blog has helped you.
-A $5 donation will help me pay for the blog artwork, guest writers, etc. As of 9/26, $275 has been donated in the month of September 2016.
+A $5 donation will help me pay for the blog artwork, guest writers, etc. As of 10/22/16, $95 has been given in October 2016.
 I am very grateful.
 Dr Rich Blake

 - Dr Richard Blake

 - I have been a podiatrist for 34 years now and I am excited about sharing what I have learned on this blog.
 I love to exercise, especially basketball and hiking.
 I love to travel.
 I am very happily married to Patty, and have 2 wonderful sons Steve and Chris, a great daughter in law Clare, my new grandson Henry, and a grand dog Felix.

 Balance in the Elderly: Article Documenting Improvement with Foot Orthoses

 Many of my elderly patients are unsteady.
 This article documents the possible benefits of foot orthotic devices as an important aspect of a Fall Prevention Program.
 Functional Foot Orthotic Devices can dramatically improve the surface area of contact of the bottom of the foot (bringing the ground up to meet the foot surface exactly) enhancing proprioception or balance.
 I have seen this daily in my private practice.
 But, it must be used with stable shoes, and the patient must look more stable and feel more stable.
 Sometimes, it appears more stable to me, but the patient senses some instability.
 Sometimes, the patient feels fine, but the shoe/orthotic combination looks unstable to me.
 So, functional foot orthotics must be evaluated shoe by shoe in a good Fall Prevention Program, but will be a valuable part of this program.